sontek/readme/manager.md

 ### Celebrate wins, celebrate losses
-I believe in creating environments where we are not afraid to take chances.
+I believe in creating environments where we are not afraid to take chances and run experiments.
+Not every task we take on needs to be considered a win.
 We will celebrate the wins and learn from the losses.
-The best wins are learned from previous losses.
+The biggest wins are usually learned from previous losses.

 ### (Over) Communicate
 The stronger the communication, the stronger the team.
 We are running at hard, big challenges with cross-functional teams.
 Clear, consistent communication can solve many problems (read: *over-communicate*).
-When in doubt, communicate out.

 ### Attitude matters
 Sometimes the difference between a project succeeding vs. failing is the